terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```

 ### 3. Generate and test the schema

-Now you have created the Token Factory smart contract, build the schema and execute the tests to validate that the main functionalities work as expected:
+Now you have modified the Token Factory smart contract files, build the schema and execute the tests to validate that the code works as expected:

 a.
 Navigate to `/tokens-factory/contracts/token-factory`.
 ```bash